 More than 45 SSI staff will reside in the new office space and, in addition to refugee resettlement, they will provide critical human services to single parents, people with disability, refugees, and people seeking asylum to help them reach their full potential.

 “Settlement requires a whole eco-system of support.
-In Fairfield, we already have strong partnerships with ethno-specific and religious groups, along with community organisations like CORE Community Services and local government services,” said Ms Roumeliotis.
+In South-West Sydney, we already have strong partnerships with ethno-specific and religious groups, along with community organisations like CORE Community Services and local government services,” said Ms Roumeliotis.

-“We are looking forward to strengthening these partnerships and investing more resources to ensure that all members of the Fairfield community have the opportunity to realise their full potential.”
+“We are looking forward to strengthening these partnerships and investing more resources to ensure that all members of the South-West Sydney community have the opportunity to realise their full potential.”